HMRC Opens Pilot Phase for MTD VAT filers

 In the statement, HMRC mentioned the launch of a pilot for a new online VAT service as a step ahead towards making tax digital development.

-Mel Stride MP, Financial Secretary to the Treasury, stated that “HMRC is transforming the tax administration so that it’s more effective, more efficient and easier for taxpayers.
-Today’s announcement means that around half a million businesses will be able to join MTD and start filing their VAT returns online making it easier to get their tax right first time.”
+Mel Stride MP, Financial Secretary to the Treasury, stated, “HMRC is transforming the tax administration so that it’s more effective, more efficient and easier for taxpayers.
+Today’s announcement means that around half a million businesses can join MTD and start filing their VAT returns online making it easier to get their tax right the first time.”